 This information about a new social sharing tool is for REALTOR® members using the FlexMLS system via the Arizona Regional Multiple Listing Service.
-It is not something the public has access to, but it is another way for agents to share property information with potential home buyers and sellers.
+It is not something the public has access to, but it is another way for the Papamoa real estate agents to share property information with potential home buyers and sellers.

 **Update: As per ARMLS, there has been a delay in the launch of the new social media / sharing feature.
 They said in an email – “The new launch date has not been set, but we will update everyone pre-launch.”

 As of Thursday, Jan 11th, a new social media sharing button in ARMLS will allow real estate agents to more easily share listing information to Facebook, Twitter and via new email and permalink options.
 The new “Share” button will be placed towards the top of the FlexMLS Dashboard.
 This will allow an agent to send a link directly from the search results within their existing dashboard.

 Once the search is completed, the agent will click the share button and will be given 4 sharing options.
 If Facebook is chosen, I believe you will have an option to log in to a personal or a business Facebook page.
 All links are live but will expire after 30 days.
 Links created withing the social sharing tool will update as the status of the listing changes.

 The recommendation is to keep the post simple.
 Up to 200 characters are allowed, per ARMLS.

 If the listing has been “Opted Out” so that it does not show on the internet, the listing will not be available in the shared link.
 I’m not sure why people choose to opt out from having their homes displayed on the web, but whatever…

 There are many ways to effectively share listing information on the internet.
 While some people think it is best to own and control their content and messaging, others just want to quickly get their homes in front of an audience.
 This new social sharing tool looks like it will be a great way to do that.